JakBul/Book_Manager/README.md

 * **Add Book Page**

 By clicking the 'Add New Book' button on the navigation panel, user will be redirected to this page where he can add the book to our book manager.
 It is a form which user can fill and then by adding the book to the database, book will be shown as the last one on the 'Books Page'.

 As part of the deffensive programming, the input fields are required and has to be filled in.
 The current signed in user will be shown as the user who added the book to the database.
+Aditionally, this page can be open only when a user is logged in, otherwise the user gets an error.

 As shown on the second screenshot below, the user is now able to see the buttons for editing or deleting the book itself.